Lewis & Clark College of Arts & Sciences

 Rhetoric and Media Studies

-Administrative Coordinator: Terry Moore
+Administrative Coordinator: TBD

 The Department of Rhetoric and Media Studies offers a challenging and integrated study of theory and practice.
-Our discipline is rooted in the classical liberal arts tradition of rhetorical theory and has evolved to include social science theories of the causes and effects of messages as well as critical theories of the relationship between media, culture, and society.
+Our discipline is rooted in the classical liberal-arts tradition of rhetorical theory and has evolved to include social science theories of the causes and effects of messages as well as critical theories of the relationship between media, culture, and society.
 Our curriculum focuses on the content, transmission, and consequences of oral, print, visual, interpersonal, and electronic messages.
 Understanding how messages construct meaning, identity, relationships, and communities is central to the life of a liberally educated person and to the development of critical and creative thinking, speaking, listening, and writing.

 Resources for Nonmajors